 - Batey's Mojito y Guarapo Bar ($) Go for live music and cheap (but amazing) mojitos in every fresh flavor you can imagine.
 There's a big green VW beetle inside where they cut fresh sugarcane with which to sweeten the mojitos.
 Fun fact: this beetle is the original Batey's as the owner used to drive around town making mojitos out of it before opening a brick and mortar.
 Cash only.

-- Bonita’s Burger ($$) You might not automatically think to grab a burger while in Mexico but Bonita’s came highly recommended by a fellow Houston influencer and looked so pretty Instagram.
+- Bonita's Burger ($$) You might not automatically think to grab a burger while in Mexico but Bonita's came highly recommended by a fellow Houston influencer and looked so pretty on Instagram.
 I stopped in late one night after maybe too many margaritas 🙂 and enjoyed the peanut chipotle burger with Parmesan house fries and multiple melon aguas frescas.
 Everything was good but the aguas frescas were my fave.

 - Coco ($$) This beach club restaurant is very hip with a modern, almost all-white aesthetic.
 There are swings, a bar, group tables, and a Moroccan-style seated area with pillows and low tables.
 Coco is known for an extensive craft cocktail list, from which I ordered the Pink Pulpo.
 It was both pretty and potent.
 Cash only.

 - Matcha Mama ($$) This place is super Instragram-able and has the influencer check-ins to prove it.
-On my first morning in Tulum, I spent about an hour and $20–for an acai bowl and bottle of kombucha–at the Tulum Pueblo location (There’s also one in the hotel zone).
+On my first morning in Tulum, I spent about an hour and $20--for an acai bowl and bottle of kombucha--at the Tulum Pueblo location (There's also one in the hotel zone).
 I loved what I ordered as well as the aesthetic and actually went again on my last full day in town, for more of the Bruja Islena kombucha.

 - Paletaria Michoacana ($) This is a cute and colorful, no-frills paleta and ice cream shop in Tulum Pueblo.
 I found them by Googling "Tulum paletas" on my last day in town and there was just one other person there when I stopped in.
 The paletas come in several delicious varieties and are cheap.
 They've only got two reviews right now, one of which is mine.
 Go now before it gets super popular!
 Cash only.

-- Philosophy at Casa Malca ($$$) This restaurant is located inside Pablo Escobar’s former mansion, which has been converted into a luxury hotel.
+- Philosophy at Casa Malca ($$$) This restaurant is located inside Pablo Escobar's former mansion, which has been converted into a luxury hotel.
 I went on my last night in town for dinner and drinks, which were pretty good.
-The real draw of Casa Malca is the abundance of art installations, sculptures, and paintings everywhere–both indoors and out.
+The real draw of Casa Malca is the abundance of art installations, sculptures, and paintings everywhere--both indoors and out.
 Even in the restrooms.
 Go during the day and buy a cocktail then wander around for the photo ops, like the iconic suspended furniture flanked by dozens of wedding dresses at the lobby entrance.

 - Playa Esperanza ($$) This hotel has a cute outdoor bar and beach club area on Las Palmas Public Beach where I spent hours lounging, eating, and sipping.
 There's also a stand with cold coconuts for sale!
 The minimum spend was 500 pesos to hang out in one of their hammock or beach bed cabanas and for a little more than that, I enjoyed the Bee Sting cocktail, fresh ceviche, and a huge salad adorned with fruit.